Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: DNA Model for Multi-Fidelity Data

 The covariance kernel $K((t, \mathbf{x}, y), (t', \mathbf{x}', y'))$ is nonseparable, meaning that it cannot be decomposed into the sum or the product of a purely input kernel \eqref{eq:spatiokernel} and a purely tuning parameter kernel \eqref{eq:temporalkernel}.
 This coupling allows the model to modulate the interaction between $(\mathbf{x},y)$ and the tuning parameter $t$, with the parameter $0\leq\beta\leq 1$ playing a key role in governing this interaction.
 As $\beta$ increases, the coupling becomes stronger, and the correlation between $(\mathbf{x},y)$ and $(\mathbf{x}',y')$ decays more quickly when the tuning parameters $t$ and $t'$ differ.
 Importantly, when $\beta=0$, meaning there is no interaction between the tuning parameter and the inputs, the kernel simplifies to a separable form:

 making the separable kernel a special case of the proposed kernel function.

 \begin{remark} The requirement $\delta > 0$ not only controls the baseline decay in $t$, ensuring that the effects of the tuning parameters remain non-negligible, but also improves numerical stability by enhancing the conditioning of the kernel matrix.
 To illustrate this, consider the condition number $\kappa(\mathbf{K})$, defined as the ratio of the largest to smallest eigenvalue of the kernel matrix $\mathbf{K}$.
-A large condition number indicates that the matrix is nearly singular, which can cause numerical instability in matrix inversion or Cholesky decomposition.
-Consider a simplified case with tuning parameters $t_1, \ldots, t_L$ and common input locations $\mathcal{X} := \mathcal{X}_1 = \cdots = \mathcal{X}_L$.
+Consider the special case of a common input design $\mathcal{X} := \mathcal{X}_1 = \cdots = \mathcal{X}_L$.
 Suppose $\theta_y \to \infty$ and $\beta = 0$.
 For the kernel matrix $\mathbf{K}$ constructed from equation~\eqref{eq:Gneiting4}, it can be shown that, when $\delta = 0$, the condition number $\kappa(\mathbf{K}) = \infty$, indicating that the matrix is numerically ill-conditioned.
-In contrast, when $\delta > 0$, the condition number $\kappa(\mathbf{K})<\infty$, implying improved numerical behavior.
+In contrast, when $\delta > 0$, the condition number $\kappa(\mathbf{K})<\infty$.
 A formal proof of this result is provided in Supplementary Materials~\ref{proofcondition}.
 Based on this, we impose a lower bound of 0.5 on $\delta$ during parameter estimation. \end{remark}

-It is also worth noting that, unlike the recent Recursive Non‑Additive (RNA) model proposed by \cite{heo2023active}, which constructs a separate GP at each fidelity level $l$ with its own hyperparameters, the DNA model incorporates the tuning parameter $t_l$ as an additional input and embeds all non-lowest‑fidelity outputs into a single GP.
+It is also worth noting that, unlike the recent Recursive Non‑Additive (RNA) model \citep{heo2023active} and the nonlinear auto-regressive GP model \citep{perdikaris2017nonlinear}, which construct a separate GP at each fidelity level $l$ with its own hyperparameters, the DNA model incorporates the tuning parameter $t_l$ as an additional input and embeds all non-lowest‑fidelity outputs into a single GP.
 By augmenting the input space to $(t,\mathbf{x},y)$, DNA employs a shared lengthscale and scale parameter across levels $2,\dots,L$, reducing the total number of lengthscale hyperparameters from $(dL+L-1)$ in RNA to $(2d+1)$.
-Moreover, the explicit inclusion of $t$ facilitates DNA to perform direct inference for higher-fidelity outputs (i.e., extrapolation to smaller tuning parameters and even the exact solution corresponding to $t=0$).
+Moreover, the explicit inclusion of $t$ facilitates DNA to perform direct inference for higher-fidelity outputs (i.e., extrapolation to smaller tuning parameters and even the exact solution, i.e., $t=0$).